Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has spent the last 12 months working on a new improvement to the customer relationship management software in an effort to increase customer satisfaction by 4%.
+### Your company has spent the last 12 months working on a new improvement to the Customer Relationship Management software in an effort to increase customer satisfaction by 4%.
 Janet analyzes the current metrics and compares them against the baseline metrics from 12 months ago.
-Which step of the continual improvement model is Janet working in?
+Which step of the Continual Improvement model is Janet working in?

 - [x] Did we get there?
 - [ ] Where are we now?